 ”Yah, I know.
 But she's in the class.
 I had to say hi."

 We made our way to the parking lot and got in his car.
-He started the engine and shoved Queen's Night at the Opera back into the 8-track, clicked through the tracks, and "Death on Two Legs" blared from his speakers as we left the parking lot.
+He started the engine and shoved Queen's Night at the Opera into the 8-track, clicked through the tracks, and "Death on Two Legs" blared from his speakers as we headed toward the exit.

 "7400, 8080, 6800, 6502, LSI, you got any idea what Mori's talking about?"
 Rick paused to focus on navigating the intersection at the parking lot exit.